sungcheolkim78/chatbot-medical/README.md

 ![](docs/figs/metrics_boxplot_by_model_v1.png)

-Detailed performance analysis and methodology can be found in [Open Source Model Performance](docs/model_performance.md).
+Detailed performance analysis and methodology can be found in [Model Performance](docs/model_performance.md).

 By continuously updating the prompts and measuring the metric improvement, we can improve the chatbot system incrementally.
 You can find the details of the continuous development [here](docs/continous_development.md)